Skip to content

 What is GitBook?

 GitBook is an AI-powered documentation platform developed by GitBookIO that enables developers and teams to create, manage, and ensure the accuracy of documentation.
-The platform supports structured content, collaborative editing, and version control, enabling the creation and sharing of documentation from Markdown.
+It supports structured content, collaborative editing, and version control, making content AI-ready and accurate for both human and AI agent consumption.
+The platform facilitates the creation and sharing of structured documentation from Markdown, offering private spaces and team-based access via authenticated URLs.
+GitBook incorporates an AI Assistant for natural language search, content generation, and providing instant answers within documentation.

 features